Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

-Much like the style, the tone of the novel is the tone of Holden Caulfield, since he's the one telling the story.
+Holden is the one telling the story, so his tone is Catcher’s tone.
 We don't think we need to spin you a large defense for our use of adjectives such as "cynical" and "judgmental"—just pick a page.
-But it seems we have some explaining to do; how can the tone be both cynical and compassionate?
-Check out Holden's interaction with Sunny; his digression about her buying the green dress shows incredible compassion on his part.
-What depresses him is the thought that she is a young and nervous person – not unlike himself – who is stuck in a not-so-pleasant role in life.
+But how can the tone be both cynical and compassionate?
+Check out Holden's interaction with Sunny-the-prostitute:

-Of course, "sad" doesn't need much of a defense either.
-Implicitly, Holden finds nearly everything to be depressing.
-For example, when he actually uses the word "depressing," he names the following: leaving a place without a proper good-bye, leaving a place with a proper good-bye, men in bathrobes, Vicks nose drops, Old Spencer's warnings, people who say "good luck," empty corridors in the dorm, getting ice skates as a present, getting presents in general, girls that travel to New York from Seattle to wear ugly hats and see the first show at Radio City Music Hall, hotel lobbies, people laughing on New York City streets late at night, prostitute's dresses, having money, not having money, inexpensive suitcases, money in general, nuns and their lack of swanky lunches, girls and their potential futures, being drunk, being told he doesn't like anything, sleeping in train stations (although, to be fair, this is objectively depressing), the fact that Mr. Antolini made a pass at him, the fact that Mr. Antolini might have not actually made a pass at him after all, vulgar wall graffiti, the fact that he couldn't take revenge on the person who wrote said graffiti even if given the opportunity, Phoebe or people like her saying the word "please," and the fact that he has told us any of this at all.
+leaving a place without a proper good-bye, leaving a place with a proper good-bye, men in bathrobes, Vicks nose drops, Old Spencer's warnings, people who say "good luck," empty corridors in the dorm, getting ice skates as a present, getting presents in general, girls that travel to New York from Seattle to wear ugly hats and see the first show at Radio City Music Hall, hotel lobbies, people laughing on New York City streets late at night, prostitute's dresses, having money, not having money, inexpensive suitcases, money in general, nuns and their lack of swanky lunches, girls and their potential futures, being drunk, being told he doesn't like anything, sleeping in train stations (although, to be fair, this is objectively depressing), the fact that Mr. Antolini made a pass at him, the fact that Mr. Antolini might have not actually made a pass at him after all, vulgar wall graffiti, the fact that he couldn't take revenge on the person who wrote said graffiti even if given the opportunity, Phoebe or people like her saying the word "please," and … the fact that he has told us any of this at all.